bhklab/EpiStromaImmune/README.md

 -------------------------------
 1. CoreDenScripts

-"CoreDen-GSEA-BT-IPA.R": Pathway analysis associated with core density phenotype on the bulktumor data, using Gene Set Enrichment Analysis (GSEA) as implemented in the Piano R package
+"CoreDen-GSEA-BT-IPA.R": Pathway significantly associated with core density phenotype on the bulktumor data, using Gene Set Enrichment Analysis (GSEA) as implemented in the Piano R package
 "CoreDen-IPA-PathwayScores.R": To obtain Metagene Signatures for the Core Density phenotype (Supplementary Figure 9b in the manuscript)

 2. SRIScripts

-"SRI-GSEA-BT-IPA.R": Pathway analysis associated with SRI phenotype on bulktumor data using Gene Set Enrichment Analysis (GSEA) as implemented in the Piano R package
+"SRI-GSEA-BT-IPA.R": Pathway significantly associated with SRI phenotype on bulktumor data using Gene Set Enrichment Analysis (GSEA) as implemented in the Piano R package
 "SRI-IPA-PathwayScores.R": To obtain Metagene Signatures for the SRI phenotype (Supplementary Figure 9c in the manuscript)

 3. KM plot